Teach English in Rio

 Teach English in Rio de Janeiro Brazil – Volunteer Opportunities with IKPVA

-Brazil volunteers on this project teach local students, ranging in age from primary school age to elderly.
+As a volunteer English teacher in Rio, you will teach local students, ranging in age from primary school age to elderly.
 You will be sharing perspective and encouraging cultural understanding with the students.

 A Native Speaker in the Class Room Makes a Huge Difference

 The inclusion of an English speaker leading the discussion makes a tremendous impact on language acquisition.

 The Teaching English project supplements what students learn in school and provides those who have never had any English instruction with an opportunity to learn the language.